Last updated on 2026-01-10

 Program overview

 The Classical Studies program at UNB is tailored for students interested in exploring the ancient civilizations of Greece and Rome.
 This program can serve as a secondary interest, such as a double major, or as a foundation for further professional studies in fields like architecture, education, journalism, law, library science, and museum studies.
-It provides a unique opportunity for students to deepen their understanding of these ancient societies without the necessity of extensive language study, making it an ideal choice for those who wish to enrich their knowledge of Ancient Greece and Rome without pursuing a career directly related to these studies.
+It provides a unique opportunity for students to deepen their understanding of these ancient societies without the necessity of extensive language study, making it an ideal choice for those who wish to enrich their knowledge of classical antiquity without pursuing a career directly related to it.

 Program structure

 The Classical Studies program offers a flexible structure that allows students to tailor their educational experience according to their interests and career goals.
-Students can choose from various options, including:
+Key features of the program include:

-- Options for completing an honours, major, or minor in Classical Studies within the Bachelor of Arts (BA) program.
+- Options to pursue an honours, major, or minor in Classical Studies.

-- Possibility of taking Classical Studies as a double major with other humanities programs.
+- Possibility to combine Classical Studies with other programs as a double major.

 Featured Experiences

-The Classical Studies program at UNB includes several unique features that enhance the learning experience:
+The Classical Studies program at UNB offers several unique experiences that enhance learning and engagement:

 Career Options

-Graduates of the Classical Studies program can pursue various career paths in Canada, including:
+Graduates of the Classical Studies program can pursue a variety of career opportunities in Canada, including:

 - Commissioning Editor: Responsible for copy editing classical typescripts and ensuring the accuracy of published materials.

-- Manager of Heritage Programs: Overseeing programs that promote and preserve cultural heritage, often within museums or educational institutions.
+- Manager of Heritage Programs: Overseeing programs that promote and preserve cultural heritage.

-- Civil Servant: Working in government roles that may involve policy development, cultural affairs, or public service.
+- Civil Servant: Working in government roles that may involve policy development or cultural affairs.

-- Technical Author: Creating documentation and instructional materials, often in technical fields, that require a strong understanding of historical context.
+- Technical Author: Creating documentation and manuals that require a deep understanding of classical subjects.

-- News Analyst: Analyzing and reporting on current events with a focus on historical perspectives and implications.
+- News Analyst: Analyzing and reporting on current events with a focus on historical context.

-- Travel Writer: Crafting narratives about travel experiences, often incorporating historical and cultural insights.
+- Travel Writer: Writing about travel experiences, often incorporating historical and cultural insights.

-- Museum Technician: Assisting in the preservation and exhibition of artifacts, ensuring that historical items are properly cared for.
+- Museum Technician: Assisting in the preservation and exhibition of artifacts related to ancient civilizations.

-These career options highlight the versatility of a degree in Classical Studies, equipping graduates with valuable skills applicable in various fields.
+These roles highlight the versatility of a degree in Classical Studies and its applicability across various sectors.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.